 - Dabrafenib (Tafinlar®)

 Symptoms of hand-foot syndrome and hand-foot skin reaction can begin 3 to 6 weeks after starting chemotherapy.
 Depending on which medication you’re taking, you may have any of the following symptoms on your palm of you hands and soles of your feet:

-- Stinging tingling,or pain that feels like burning, especially in your fingertips and toes
+- Stinging, tingling, or pain that feels like burning, especially on your fingertips and toes

 - Dry, cracked, scaling, or peeling skin

 - Thickened skin, similar to what a callus looks like

 Symptoms of hand-foot skin reaction usually appear on parts of your body that you put a lot of pressure on, such as on toe pads, in between the toes, and the sides of the feet.

 The symptoms of hand-foot syndrome and hand-foot skin reaction can range from mild discomfort to a painful sensation that can prevent you from doing your usual activities.
 It may be hard to pick up small things such as a pen or a fork.
 You may have trouble buttoning your clothing.
 Some people have trouble walking.